 Our Activity Areas

 social impact development.
 The Foundation seeks to establish co-operation platforms for institutions, investors and innovators, and to promote ideas to support them.

 Our Thematic Focus

-INNOVATION & TECHNOLOGYwe release untapped potential in Africa, driving pragmatic, African-led solutions (Africans for Africa)
+we release untapped potential in Africa, driving pragmatic, African-led solutions (Africans for Africa)

 we promote African governance and access to law and legal resources

 we sustain livelihoods through empowering the local population and through income generation.

 We are inspired by People Participation Partnerships